ffund/intro-ml-tss21/notes/0-live-faq.md

 * **Homework problem sets**: These are computer-graded, and you'll have instant feedback as you work, so you'll know whether your answers are correct or not.
 If you manage your time well, you'll be able to get help or ask clarifying questions so that you can improve your understanding on questions you did not answer correctly, and re-submit a corrected answer for credit.
 * **"Lab" assignments**: Some modules include a "lab" assignment that expands on the technique you learned that week.
 You'll be given a Python notebook with some cells missing; you'll have to fill in code or answer questions in the missing cells.
 * **Exams**: The course will include a midterm exam and a final exam.
-* **Project**: For your course project, I'm going to ask you to replicate and then build on a recently published result from a top machine learning conference.
-I'll give you a list of published papers (with code!) to choose from.

 The relative weight of each of these components will be shared via the course syllabus in the first week of the semester.

 ### How much time should I expect to spend on this course?

 This is a 3-credit course.
-During a fall or spring semester, the average student should spend at least 3 hours/week/credit → 9 hours/week for a 3 credit course.
+During a fall or spring semester, the median student should spend at least 3 hours/week/credit → 9 hours/week for a 3 credit course.

 A typical week will include the following:

- - pre-lecture reading (some weeks) or study time (30-60 minutes)
- - a live "chalkboard lecture" about 120-150 minutes long
+ - a "chalkboard lecture" meeting about 2-2.5 hours long
- - a "Python notebook" video about 90-120 minutes long
+ - a "Colab notebook" video about 1-2 hours long
- - a homework problem set (estimated time: 1-2 hours)
+ - a homework problem set (estimated time: 2-3 hours)
  - a lab assignment (estimated time: 2-3 hours)

  A student who is not very comfortable with the prerequisites may have to spend more time than the estimated 9 hours/week in order to do well.